bahaidev/textbrowser/README.md

         1. Ensure aliases are i18nized
     1. Options to have range of context and range for highlighting (with own styles) and anchoring
-    1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)
-    1. Add to preferences system for saved/favorite, recent searches/browses, etc.
     1. Figure out how to get rowspans (or even colspans) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and